Iron (III) hydroxide sucrose complex, 20 mg/ml 5 pcs 5 pcs

 With caution:

-Patients with bronchial asthma, eczema, polyvalent allergies, allergic reactions to other parenteral iron preparations and those with low serum iron-binding capacity and/or folic acid deficiency Iron [III] hydroxide sucrose complex should be prescribed with caution.
+Patients with bronchial asthma, eczema, polyvalent allergies, allergic reactions to other parenteral iron preparations and persons with low serum iron-binding capacity and/or folic acid deficiency Iron [III] hydroxide sucrose complex should be prescribed with caution.

-Side effects
+Side Effects

-Very frequent (>1/10), frequent (>1/100 to < 1/10), infrequent (>1/1000-< 1/100), rare (>1/10000 to < 1/100), very rare (< 1/10000), frequency unknown (it is not possible to estimate their frequency from the available data).
+Very common (> 1/10), common (> 1/100 – 1/1000-1/10000 – < 1/100), very rare (< 1/10000), frequency unknown (it is impossible to estimate their frequency from the available data).

 Rare: anaphylactoid reactions.

-Infrequent: tachycardia, palpitations.
+Uncommon: tachycardia, palpitations.
 Unknown: bradycardia.

-Infrequent: nausea, vomiting, abdominal pain, diarrhea.
+Uncommon: nausea, vomiting, abdominal pain, diarrhea.

-Infrequent: itching, urticaria, rash, erythema
+Uncommon: pruritus, urticaria, rash, erythema

-Musculoskeletal and connective tissue disorders
+From the musculoskeletal system and connective tissue

-Infrequent: muscle cramps, muscle pain.
+Uncommon: muscle spasms, muscle pain.

-Rare: joint swelling, pain in the joints.
+Rare: joint swelling, joint pain.

-General disorders and injection site reactions
+General disorders and reactions at the injection site

 Overdose